W7CH/First-ever-Tunisian-Sign-Language-Dataset/README.md

 ## Order

-The order of the dataset is:
+The order of the dataset is as follows:

 | Category        | Signs  | Images |
 | ---             | ----   | ----   |